 - Physiology and Function of T-type Calcium Channels.
 My lab has a longstanding interest in T-type calcium channels.
 These ion channels are fundamental in the generation of normal sleep rhythms as well as abnormal rhythms associated with a range of neurological disorders, including epilepsy, chronic pain and Parkinson’s disease.
 Under a R01 from NIAAA, we are showing how alcohol effects on brain rhythms center on a particular T-type calcium channel isoform.

 - Magnetoencephalography (MEG).
 MEG is a unique imaging method that measures brain activity with higher time resolution, and with similar spatial resolution possible with other imaging methods.
 We have undertaken translational studies in the context of mapping the spike and wave discharges of childhood epilepsy, and have recently turned this method toward a greater understanding of brain networks involved in alcohol intoxication, including studies of nonhuman primates.
+Our studies of cognition include collaborations with the VA to understand alterations in brain networks resulting from post-traumatic stress disorder (PTSD).

 - Graef JD, Huitt TW, Nordskog BK, Hammarback JH, Godwin DW.
 (2010) Disrupted Thalamic T-type Ca2+ Channel Expression and Function during Ethanol Exposure and Withdrawal.
 J Neurophysiol.(ePub).